 4. Reach out to the BGA.

-Tell us about your experience or ask questions.
+- Tell us about your experience or ask questions.
 You can browse our previous FOIA Watchdog Training events, and let us know if you’d be interested in future FOIA workshops hosted by the BGA.
-You can also contact Olivia Obineme, Manager of Partnerships and Local Content, by emailing her at engagewithBGA@bettergov.org.
+You can also contact Bryan Zarou, Director of Policy, by emailing him at firstname.lastname@example.org.

 Matt Topic and Rachel Eun from Loevy & Loevy also contributed as consultants for the BGA.